-On September 8, 2017, the ultimate parent of Jamaica Money Market Brokers (Trinidad and Tobago) Limited was changed from Jamaica Money Market Brokers Limited to JMMB Group Limited which is domiciled in Jamaica and is the ultimate parent of all subsidiaries in the JMMB Group.
+On September 8, 2017, the ultimate parent of the Bank was changed from Jamaica Money Market Brokers Limited to JMMB Group Limited (JMMB Group), which is domiciled in Jamaica and is the ultimate parent of all subsidiaries within the JMMB Group.

-The Bank's fully owned subsidiary changed its name from Intercommercial Trust and Merchant Bank Limited to JMMB Express Finance (T&T) Limited effective July 25, 2018 and is now focused primarily on consumer lending.
+The Bank's fully owned subsidiary changed its name from Intercommercial Trust and Merchant Bank Limited to JMMB Express Finance (T&T) Limited (JEF) effective July 25, 2018 and is now focused primarily on consumer lending.

-For the purposes of these financial statements the Bank and its subsidiary are together referred to as the Group, whilst the Bank is referred to as the Company.
+For the purposes of these financial statements the Bank and its subsidiary are together referred to as the Group, whilst the Bank is referred to as the Company or the Bank.